shuxiangru/AC209A_Alzheimers/EDA and Data Preprocessing.md

 ![png](EDA%20and%20Data%20Preprocessing_files/EDA%20and%20Data%20Preprocessing_11_1.png)

-We listed the predictors that have a small slope in magnitude related to its value.
+We listed below the predictors that have a small slope in magnitude related to its value.
 We deleted these slope variables, `APOE4_slope`, `CSF_ABETA_slope`, `CSF_TAU_slope`, and `CSF_PTAU_slope` as they could not show any trend of the following visits of the patients and were meaningless.
 We also checked the collinearity of the slopes themselves.
 We ended up with the same conclusion as above.
 To deal with these correlations, we deleted `ADAS11_slope`, `EcogPtTotal_slope` and `EcogSPTotal_slope`.
 Further, we found that the slopes are not collinear with the predictors.